Voting-Rights-Code/Equitable-Polling-Locations/GMAP_README.md

     ```bash
         GMAP_Platform_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
     ```

+    The following Google Map Products must be enabled and authorized to use the API key:

+    +  Distance Matrix API

 2. ### Selecting The Geographic Area To Be Processed

     The program should be run from the root directory.
 It provides the user with an interface to select the directory containing the {location}driving_distance.csv file.